-You want to buy property, but you keep hearing “Khata, khata, A-khata and B-khata.”, and you are not sure what exactly it means, then what you are about to read will benefit you greatly.
+You want to buy a property, but you keep hearing “Khata, E-khata, A-khata and B-khata.”, and you are not sure what exactly it means, read below.

 Few questions to look into before we understand about khathas:

 What is a municipality?

 A Municipality is a district’s local government.
 There are three levels of government: The Central Government, the State Government, and the District / City Municipality.
 The District / City Municipality in Bangalore is called the BBMP, Bruhat Bengaluru Mahanagara Palikhe, that came into existence in 2007.

 - Quality of life issues such as lung spaces, water bodies, parks and greenery.

 What is the structure and leadership of the BBMP?